A Frontline Activist and a Singularly Joyful Human Being

 “She was always Edie in public and in private,” said Freeman.
 “It didn’t matter how many people were around… For Edie, family wasn’t limited by blood relatives.
 You were all her family.”

-His mother, Sunnie Baron Freeman, recalled always being very close to her cousin, but because she was 14 months younger, Edie, even to their final phone conversation last week, always called Sunnie “Baby.”
+His mother, Sunnie Baron Freeman, recalled always being very close to her cousin, but because she was 14 months younger, Edie, even to their final phone conversation last week, called Sunnie “Baby.”

 Edie’s longtime friends Marjorie Sherwin and Rose Walton did a moving reading of Maya Angelou’s poem, “Still I Rise” that contains the lines, “Does my sexiness upset you?
 Does it come as a surprise?”
 Indeed, one of her doctors, Rosanne Leipzig, said Edie had been scheduled next month to speak to her fellow gerontologists about “love and sex” after 80.